Leo – The Greek Myth Behind the Zodiac Sign

 The Sickle of Leo

-Hercules was the result of an illicit affair between Zeus; King of the Gods of Mount Olympus and Alcmene; who was nothing but a mere mortal.
+Heracles was the result of an illicit affair between Zeus, King of the Gods of Mount Olympus and Alcmene, who was nothing but a mere mortal.

-Hera, Queen of the heavens, Goddess of marriage, women and childbirth, daughter of Cronus and Rhea, was out for revenge, and poor Hercules was the one about to pay.
+Hera, Queen of the heavens, Goddess of marriage, women and childbirth, daughter of Cronus and Rhea, was out for revenge, and poor Heracles was the one about to pay.

 Later, whilst living in Thebes, he fell in love with Megara, daughter of Creon, King of Thebes, whom he married and went on to have children with.

-For Hera out of sight did not mean out of mind and with her super powers she managed to get inside Hercules’ head and sent him completely crazy, where upon, in a fit of frenzy, Hercules murdered his wife and children.
+For Hera out of sight did not mean out of mind and with her super powers she managed to get inside Heracles’ head and sent him completely crazy, where upon, in a fit of frenzy, he murdered his wife and children.

-To atone for his crime, King Eurystheus of Tiryns assigned to Hercules, his famous twelve labours, the first of his twelve labours was to kill the Nemean Lion.
+To atone for his crime, King Eurystheus of Tiryns assigned to Heacles, his famous twelve labours, the first of his twelve labours was to kill the Nemean Lion.

 Pieter Paul Reubens Hercules and the Nemean Lion

-Pieter Paul Rubens – Hercules and the Nemean Lion
+Pieter Paul Rubens – Heracles and the Nemean Lion

-Hercules was instructed by Eurystheus to bring him the pelt of the Nemean lion, which was said to roam the hillsides around Nemea, taking women to his cave as hostages where he would then lay in wait for their rescuers to appear.
+Heracles was instructed by Eurystheus to bring him the pelt of the Nemean lion, said to roam the hillsides around Nemea, in the northeastern part of the Peloponnese, taking women as hostages to his cave, where he would then lay in wait for their rescuers to appear.

 Once the brave rescuers entered the lion’s den in search of the kidnapped maidens, the lion hid the hapless women at the back of his cave.

-After tracking the lion for days Hercules found his arrows were useless; the lion’s pelt was impervious to all weapons.
+After tracking the lion for days Heracles found his arrows were useless; the lion’s pelt was impervious to all weapons.

-After many days and much ado Hercules managed to back the lion into its cave, blocking one entrance, (Of which there were two) and entering through the other, whacked the lion unconscious with his club and strangled it with his bare hands.
+After many days and much ado, Heracles managed to back the lion into its cave, blocking one entrance, (of which there were two) and entering through the other, whacked the lion unconscious with his club and strangled it with his bare hands.

-Hercules’s elation at slaying the lion was short lived; when he discovered that no way could he skin the lion with his knife, no matter how hard he tried.
+Heracles’ elation at slaying the lion was short lived; he discovered that no way could he skin the lion with his knife, no matter how hard he tried.

-Athena, Goddess of wisdom, courage, inspiration, who had been watching Hercules’ efforts, suggested he use one of the lions own claws to remove the pelt.
+Athena, Goddess of wisdom, courage, inspiration, who had been watching Heracles’ efforts, suggested he use one of the lions own claws to remove the pelt.

 This he did with great success and returned, with the pelt, to Molorchus, where they triumphantly sacrificed a ram to Zeus.

-Hera, in reward for its courageous attempt to kill Hercules, placed the lion amongst the stars as Leo.
+Hera, in reward for its courageous attempt to kill Heracles, placed the lion amongst the stars as Leo.

 Leo the Lion